xadahiya/toh-gym/README.md

 ## Steps to use -
-1. Import the environment using `from gym_toh import TohEnv`
+1. Import the environment using `from toh_gym.envs import TohEnv`
 2. Create the environment using `env = TohEnv()`